vidun-jay/RL-Snake-Variant/README.md

 ## Project Description

-This repository contains the implementation for our reinforcement learning project where we enhance the classic Snake game by introducing timed fruits with varying decay rates.
-The game includes the following mechanics:
+This repository implements a reinforcement learning project that enhances the classic Snake game by introducing timed fruits with varying decay rates.
+The game mechanics include:
 - Fruits have a limited lifespan before they "go bad."
-- Once a fruit goes bad, it becomes harmful and reduces the snake's length if consumed.
+- Once a fruit spoils, it becomes harmful and reduces the snake's length if consumed.
 - Players must strategize to avoid spoiled fruits and adapt quickly to their environment.

 The project involves developing a custom OpenAI Gym environment for this problem and implementing reinforcement learning (RL) algorithms to train agents to play the game effectively.